 Footway widening around core streets within the city centre was also implemented at locations including Hope Street, Union Street and Bath Street as well as Renfield Street and West George Street.
 Extra space was also created on Montrose Street to support the return of students to college and university.

 Following a period of monitoring and review, some measures were removed to allow a focus on the delivery of temporary infrastructure where it was most needed and to improve its look and feel.
-Larger style planters and trees were subsequently installed around George Square to green the space as well as restrict vehicle movement.
+Larger style planters and trees were subsequently installed around George Square to green the space and restrict vehicle movement.

 Complementary work was also undertaken around St Vincent Place, Queen Street and Merchant City.